department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/research/Veteran-tasks/moderated/research-plan.md

 - 3 are caregivers of Veterans
 - 5 have experience with one or more of the following VA benefits or services: health care, education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits
 - 3 have NO experience with the following VA benefits or services: health care, education or career services, disability benefits, housing benefits, pension, life insurance, or burial benefits
-- ALL have a computer and are willing to use it to join our Zoom call (not a phone)
+- ALL have a computer and are willing to use it to join our Zoom call (NOT a smartphone)
   - All have a working microphone on their computer, or are willing to also join from their phone for a microphone and speaker
   - All have the Zoom app downloaded to their computer prior to the session and know how to share their screen
   - During the session, all are willing to share their browser window over Zoom